fotock/ios-ionicons-font/README.md

 ## Getting Started
 ##### Step A:
-Copy ionicons.ttf, IonIconsKit.h, IonIconsKit.m into your project.
+Copy ionicons.ttf, IonIconsKit.h, IonIconsKit.m into your XCode project.
 ##### Step B:
 Info.plist Settings.
 Add "Fonts provided by application" item by clicking on the "+" icon, then set "Item 0" with value "ionicons.ttf".
 ![Info.plist changes](plist-settings.png)